5 steps to create a website, main features of Tilda, useful links, and more

 1

-The Idea and Structure of a Website
+The Idea And Structure Of a Website

 Plan out the sections of the website, the main idea, and the functions.
 For example, a client needs a website on architectural bureau.
 One of the undermining elements this website should feature is the bureau’s works and contacts.